microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 8. Configure the new web app in [Azure portal](https://portal.azure.com) to enable WebSockets:
 * Go to App Services, find the app, go to Settings | Configuration | General settings and check WebSockets setting on.
 9. Use wss://uniquewebappname.azurewebsites.net in MRETestBed or AltspaceVR to connect.

-#### Advanced settings
-To customize resource creation or choose an existing resource, go to Azure App Service extension settings and select 'Advanced creation'

 ---